-When it comes to the game and film industry, technology appears to be advancing at a mind-blowing rate, creating show-stopping 3D movies and real-life gaming experiences.
+When it comes to the game and film industry, technology appears to be advancing at a mind-blowing rate, creating show-stopping 3D movies (opens in new tab), real-life gaming experiences and 3D art (opens in new tab).
 But the hot topic right now is virtual reality.

-Epic Games' Showdown demo has been a popular VR showcase over the past year, and with the release of Unreal Engine 4.9, Epic has made the entirety of the project available for anyone to download, deconstruct and use as desired.
+Epic Games' Showdown demo (opens in new tab) was a popular VR showcase a few years ago, and with the release of Unreal Engine 4 (opens in new tab), Epic has made the entirety of the project available for anyone to download, deconstruct and use as desired.

 In Showdown, the viewer is dropped into a scene where urban soldiers battle a massive rocket-wielding robot in slow motion.
 With 360-degree head tracking support for viewing the scene at many angles, and content that pushes Nvidia Maxwell-class GPUs, Showdown was crafted for the reveal of the Oculus Rift Crescent Bay head-mounted display prototype at the first Oculus Connect.
 It's built to test the limits of modern VR resolutions and framerates.

 While we were focused on pushing the technological limits with Showdown, we were actually creatively constrained.
 We had five weeks to make the demo, with a content team of two and borrowed time from a few other folks, so we adapted content from two previous demos: Samaritan and Infiltrator.
 Since animation was scarce, we stretched seven seconds of actual content to fill two minutes of demo time – hence the happy discovery born of practical limitations: by slowing down the action all around you, we're able to accentuate the details of the scene.